Kunstbanause/ballpit/break.md

 ## evolutions graph
-* search broken
+* search has different behavior compared to the passives tab.
-* hover over to tooltip broken

 ## passives graph
-* tooltip not bottom right but top left and does not scroll

 ## buildings graph
-* Grid now scales with the window size, should be of fixed size instead and has scroll bars for the user to reach the off screen parts.
-* drag and drop does not work
+* drag and drop to place buildings does not work!
-* hover does not select entry in the list, you now need to click
+* click can now select, but tooltip should be for the hovered over entry!